-B. Scope and Non-Goals
+Non-Goals.
 We focus on how to efficiently embed and reconfigure virtual clusters; a detailed discussion of when to change a virtual network specification is left for future work.
-The time and extent of upgrades and downgrades depend on the setting, on the type of application, as well as on the tenants' resp. operators' objectives.
-We also note on this occasion that Kraken is not online in the sense of competitive analysis [10].
+The time and extent of upgrades and downgrades depend on the setting, on the type of application, as well as on the tenants' objectives.
+In this paper, we advocate for a clean interface between tenant and provider over which such reconfiguration requests can be issued based on the tenants' needs.